cristhian891/direct-ferries-e2e/README.md

 ## Support

-For issues or questions contact @Christian Preciado QA Lead Engineer, please open an issue in this repository.
+For issues or questions contact @Christian Preciado QA Lead Engineer, please feel free to open any issues in this repository.